Karhal/web3-connect/README.md

 ## Description

-This Symfony bundle let your users authenticate with their ethereum wallet.
+This Symfony bundle lets your users authenticate with their ethereum wallet.
 To do this you only need them to sign a message with their wallet.

 This bundle uses the eip-4361, it is meant to work with the [spruceid/siwe](https://github.com/spruceid/siwe) library